siliconwitchery/docs/s1-module/s1-module.md

 ### Programming Interface

-The S1 Module comes pre-programmed with the [SuperStack]() Runtime so do not need factory programming if a custom Bluetooth application is not required.
+<mark>The S1 Module comes pre-programmed with the [SuperStack]() Runtime so do not need factory programming if a custom Bluetooth application is not required.

 However it is possible to program or re-program the S1 module via the exposed programming pins.